 - if they do, then they might be more open to using other drugs

 Isn’t that a very long string of tenuous assumptions?
 Have you ever noticed that the term “gateway drug” is applied to cannabis and cannabis only?
 Nobody says that about alcohol, tobacco, or caffeine.
 Nobody says that about prescription medicine or aspirin or vitamins.
-Nobody considers a carrot smoothie a “gateway food” to becoming a vegan.
+And nobody considers a carrot smoothie a “gateway food” to becoming a vegan.
 Where are all these “gateways”?
 What is the science behind this mechanism?
 Does a magic genie pop out of the smoke and whisper in your ear “time to slam some heroin”?
 Do we have photographs of this?

 Meanwhile, nobody seems to care if kids watch NASCAR: